-Transferring Credits from a Regionally Accredited Institution to OTC
+Transferring Credits from an Approved, Accredited Institution to OTC

-OTC Evaluates all coursework completed at another college or university accredited by a regional accrediting association.
-The United States Department of Education must recognize for accreditation these associations.
+OTC evaluates all coursework completed at another college or university accredited by an approved accrediting association.
+The United States Department of Education must recognize these associations for accreditation.
 A list of those agencies is available on the Council for Higher Education Accreditation website.
+Of the institutions on that site, only those currently listed as “Regional Accrediting Organizations” are accepted.
 Only courses which include attempted or completed hours and a final grade, and are at the college level (100 – 500) will be evaluated.
 Courses that have been repeated at that institution and courses that have a W (withdrawn) grade will not be evaluated.

 Students must complete coursework at the institution after it received accreditation or during the time the institution granted it candidacy status for accreditation from one of the above accrediting associations.